 But a deeper look at Matt's Instagram account gives viewers a glimpse into a life of private jets, trips to Paris, fancy hotel rooms, meetings with Barack Obama and private performances by Jimmy Buffett at the Morgan's 18,000 square foot mansion.

-It’s a life 99 percent of Floridians don’t have, and quite frankly, a life most Floridians can’t even imagine.
+It's a life 99 percent of Floridians dont have, and quite frankly, a life most Floridians cannot even imagine.

-Morgan’s other son, Daniel Morgan, is even flashier on his Instagram account.
-Daniel isn’t even out of law school -- he’s only 24 -- yet lives the lifestyle of a rich playboy: he hangs out with Joakim Noah of the Chicago Bulls, pops bottles at Las Vegas pool parties, and even rode in the parade for the Boston Red Sox after their World Series victory this year.
+Morgan's other son, Daniel Morgan, is even flashier on his Instagram account.
+Daniel isnt even out of law school -- he's only 24 -- yet lives the lifestyle of a rich playboy: he hangs out with NBA basketball player Joakim Noah of the Chicago Bulls, pops bottles of champagne at Las Vegas pool parties, and even rode in the parade for the Boston Red Sox after their World Series victory this year.